yusuffkarac/VisualRepresentationofDiningPhilosophers/README.md

 # VisualRepresentationofDiningPhilosophers
-Visual Representation of Dining Philosophers with Python Library Flet You can install flet with: pip install flet
+Visual Representation of Dining Philosophers with Python Framework Flet You can install flet with: pip install flet